stan-dev/design-docs/designs/0016-hessian_optimize_cmdstan.md

 lp__,b.1,b.2
 3427.64,7.66366,5.33466
 # Draws from Laplace approximation:
-b.1,b.2
+lp__, log_p, log_g, b.1,b.2
-7.66364,5.33463
+0, -1, -2, 7.66364,5.33463
-7.66367,5.33462
+0, -2, -3, 7.66367,5.33462
 ```

+The lp__, log_p, log_g formatting is intended to mirror the advi output.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 As far as computing the Hessian, because the higher order autodiff doesn't work with the ODE solvers 1D integrator and such, I think we should compute the Hessian with finite differences, and we use the sample finite difference implementation that the test framework does (https://github.com/stan-dev/math/blob/develop/stan/math/prim/functor/finite_diff_hessian_auto.hpp)

+Ben Goodrich points out it would be better to get this Hessian using finite differences of first order gradients.
+He is correct, but the fully finite differenced hessian is what is implemented in Stan math currently and so that is what I'm rolling with.

 # Drawbacks
 [drawbacks]: #drawbacks

 Providing draws instead of the Laplace approximation itself is rather inefficient, but it is the easiest thing to code.

 We also have to deal with possible singular Hessians.
-This is why I also added the laplace_diag_shift to overcome these.
+This is why I also added the laplace_add_diag to overcome these.
 They'll probably be quite common, especially with the Hessians computed with finite differences.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives